 |11.||Nikon D800||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the D610 has a headphone jack, which is not present on the KP This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Nikon D610 (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D610 and the KP are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the KP does not have a direct predecessor.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the KP has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the KP from Pentax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.